Slangfroid/Leonardson-Resume/docs/index.md

 Spanish
 Food
-Love Learning (this is a developing strength as I have not really put the time in for my desire to learn)

-When I was growing up I was always complimented as being smart which was a good thing and a bad thing.
+Love Learning (this is a developing strength as I have not really put the time in for my desire to learn) When I was growing up I was always complimented as being smart which was a good thing and a bad thing.
 Good because I was encouraged to get good grades to continue this perception that they had of me.
 Bad because I received those complements for my natural capabilities, and no effort I had put in previously.
 This turned into a little bit of a problem where I wouldn't really try to learn as much because I was suppose to be smart.
-I was suppose to be the kid that knew everything, and if I studied then I wasn't really smart is the misconception that I construed in my mind.
+I had an attitude that I was suppose to be the kid that knew everything, and in my mind if I studied then I wasn't really smart.
+I have recently been trying to develop a more active

 <!-- ### Footer